LoGosX/FIZYKA2019/README.md

 # Dependencies:
-To build this project the only thing that needs to be installed is ```cmake``` program.
+To build this project, ```cmake``` program needs to be installed.
 ## Linux dependencies
-These packages reguired to make SFML work on Linux.
+These packages required to make SFML work on Linux.
 + freetype
 + x11
 + xrandr